emilioicai/image-gallery/README.md

 Image Gallery
 ---

-A fine image gallery built with React, Redux and Redux Sagas
+A fine image gallery built with React and Redux

 Usage
 ---